eziukwuinnocent/Data-Anonymization-Pipeline-for-Customer-and-Transactional-Data-Integration/README.md

 # Data-Anonymization-Pipeline-for-Customer-and-Transactional-Data-Integration
 This project focused on building a robust data anonymization pipeline to enable CBA and InsightSpark to combine customer data from the CBA mobile app with supermarket transactional data.

+To facilitate a data science initiative for CBA and InsightSpark, I developed a privacy pipeline to anonymize sensitive customer data from the CBA mobile app before its integration with supermarket transactional data.
+This project addressed the critical need for data privacy, focusing on preventing linkage attacks and ensuring compliance.
+By implementing robust anonymization techniques, I enabled secure data sharing while preserving the data's utility for analytical purposes.